apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The scriptSpec field provided by provider, and
-finally this configTemplateRefs will be rendered into the user&rsquo;s own configuration file according to the user&rsquo;s cluster.</p>
+<p>The scriptSpec field provided by provider, and<br />finally this configTemplateRefs will be rendered into the user&rsquo;s own configuration file according to the user&rsquo;s cluster.</p><br />
 </td>
 </tr>
 <tr>